Best £25000 Loan UK – Jubilee 2000 Direct Lenders

 A consolidation loan combines multiple outstanding balances into a single loan, lowering monthly payments.
 It involves taking out new credit, the DCL, to pay off your existing loans.
 Most people take out a DCL to reduce their monthly payments, the interest rates on their loans, and the companies they owe money to, becoming debt-free.

 There are two types of DCL, secured and unsecured.
 Secured is when the amount borrowed is secured against an asset, such as a house.
-Unsecured borrowing is when any borrowing is not secured against an asset.
+Unsecured borrowing is borrowing that is not secured against an asset.

 The advantages of a DCL

-• With a DCL, you can pay less interest than you were previously paying, reducing the total amount payable.
+• With a DCL, you can pay less interest than you did before, reducing the total amount payable.

-• You only owe money to a single lender.
+• You owe money to only one lender.

 • Your monthly payments will be lower.